 Standards Collaboration Roadmap A guide identifying the strategic partners, priorities, established objectives and evaluation criteria for interagency collaboration and joint standards architecture engagement.
 The roadmap will include both internal VA programs and external agency partner collaboration activities.
 The SCR is a revision-controlled document, updated as needed to reflect the dynamic nature of the healthcare IT environment.
 Standards Development Life- cycle A 6-step cycle used to define the process steps and stakeholders involved within the development and adoption of standards.
 Standards Development Organization An organization whose primary activities are developing, coordinating, promul- gating, revising, amending, reissuing, interpreting, or otherwise producing tech- nical standards that are intended to address the needs of a relatively wide base of affected adopters (e.g. Health IT).
 SDOs may be governmental, quasi-govern- mental or non-governmental entities.
 Quasi- and non-governmental standards or- ganizations are often non-profit organizations.
 System for the Mechanical Analysis and Retrieval of Text An information retrieval system used within documentation and forms.
 The SMART (System for the Mechanical Analysis and Retrieval of Text) Information Retrieval System is an information retrieval system developed at Cornell University in the 1960s.
 Many important concepts in information retrieval were developed as part of research on the SMART system, including the vector space model, relevance feedback, and Rocchio classification.
 Source <bibliomisc>https://en.wikipedia.org/ wiki/SMART_Information_Retrieval_System</bibliomisc> Substitutable Medical Applica- tions, Reusable Technologies (SMART) Platforms SMART Health IT is an open, standards based technology platform that enables innovators to create apps that seamlessly and securely run across the healthcare system.
 Using an electronic health record (EHR) system or data warehouse that supports the SMART standard, patients, doctors, and healthcare practitioners can draw on this library of apps to improve clinical care, research, and public health.
 The SMART platform is composed of open standards, open source tools for de- velopers building apps and a publicly accessible app gallery.
-To date, dozens of site control site control site control
+To date, dozens of site control site control bibliomisc bibliomisc biblio clinical applications have been built on this platform, and SMART applications are being used to provide clinical care at healthcare institutions, including Boston Children's Hospital and Duke Medicine.
+The project is run out of the not-for-profit institutions, Boston Children's Hospital Computational Health Informatics Program and the Harvard Medical School Department for Biomedical Informatics.